Carol Connelly: Ok, we all have these terrible stories to get over, and you . . . --

 Like many women, the sexual abuse she endured as a child forged a destructive template for adulthood.
 Homelessness, a teen pregnancy with a former high school teacher, infidelity, divorce, single motherhood, codependency, and post traumatic stress disorder were the rhythmic constraints in her life.
 There's not a lot she hasn't been through.
 Hurt in church (yes--that, too), at age fourteen she bid Christianity adieu, vowing never to speak the name Jesus again.

 Her message is simple: "God does not minimize the circumstances that break our hearts.
 We do, when we deny Him access to the pain."
 Her mission is substantial: "We cannot overcome what we deny."
-Wendy has a unique way of showing women how to receive the counsel of a psychologist and couple it with the Written Word to foster the growth necessary for sustainable transformation.

-A clinical massage therapist for twenty-two years, she has accumulated over 17,000 hours caring for individuals as they describe their physical and emotional pain.
+A licensed clinical massage therapist for twenty-two years, she has accumulated over 17,000 hours caring for individuals as they describe their pain.
 She is empathetic and trustworthy.
 For ten years as an aerobics instructor, she taught beginning, advanced, senior, pre-natal, and Fit for Life weight loss programs.
 She's a great motivator when desired change requires focus, sweat, and a lot of grace!
 Combine this with seven years of experience in a twelve-step program and you have a woman with an uncanny ability to relate to people from all walks of life.

 Her commitment to ministry leadership training and volunteer service work spans over two decades.
-Distraught women with tough questions consistently gravitate to her for validation--a key component in the journey to healing and forgiveness.
+Distraught women with tough questions gravitate to her for validation--a key component in the journey to healing and forgiveness.
 The tough questions Wendy posed to God amid her own struggle to forgive birthed a message that mysteriously transcends demographics.
 She speaks into the lives of the abused, abandoned, addicted, exploited, incarcerated, and betrayed.
 Her personal stories garner heart-felt credibility with women both inside and outside church walls, influence that bears witness to the heart of God.

 Every generation rises up new leaders to speak to current issues.
 Wendy Redroad speaks fluent bohemian, which means a little sassy, slightly unconventional, and incredibly practical.
 Add the tenacity to rival Leigh Anne Touhy in The Blind Side, and you have the best candidate to teach women how to forgive what they will never forget.
 Her bohemian message is the first of its kind, so practical the word on the street will be: even those yet to believe are curious about what she has to say.